What is LTL Freight Consolidation?

 Today LTL freight consolidation needs to be given serious consideration.
-The reason is simple, economics.
-LTL freight consolidation is the practice of withholding standard LTL shipments until there is enough freight to take advantage of truckload pricing.
+The reason is simple, improving freight shipping cost.
+LTL freight consolidation is the practice of combing LTL shipments to take advantage of truckload pricing.
 The less-than-truckload (“LTL”) freight industry operates within a highly dynamic landscape.
 Many manufacturers and distributors struggle to lower their freight cost with repeated LTL shipments to the same distribution centers or regional areas.
 This practice makes it difficult to improve profitability by not taking advantage of LTL freight consolidation.
-Truckload consolidation of LTL freight shipments save you (and your customers) money by taking advantage of truckload capacity.
-So is LTL freight consolidation right for you?
-Exploring this question involves some complexity, and the answer depends on your specific shipping needs.

 The Consolidation of the LTL Industry

-Less-than-truckload freight shipping dominated the trucking industry during the 1920s and 1930s and for several decades afterwards.
-Then two big changes occurred.
-Deregulation during the 1980s and a rise in international trade changed LTL freight shipping in North America significantly.
-Today the LTL sector operates as a $34.5 billion specialty within the much larger $700.4 billion trucking industry in the United States.
-Late last year a significant development occurred.
-The largest LTL firm in Europe, XPO Logistics, paid some $3 billion to acquire Conway, the second largest LTL operator in the USA.
+Less-than-truckload freight shipping dominated the trucking industry from 1920 to 1970.
+Then two big changes occurred, deregulation during the 1980s and a rise in international trade.
+Today the LTL sector operates as a $34.5 billion specialty within the $700.4 billion trucking industry in the United States.
+Recently the largest LTL firm in Europe, XPO Logistics, paid $3 billion to acquire Conway Freight.
 The five largest LTL firms in the United States today account for 52% of total LTL revenues.
 Another factor contributing to the complexity of the industry relates to firm operating areas.
 Today, many LTL firms operate only within specific, geographically defined regions.
-While they may cooperate with other carriers through interlining, they don’t necessarily transport freight on their own trucks outside designated limits.

 Is Standard LTL Shipping or LTL Freight Consolidation Right For Your Business?

 This depends on the specific needs of the shipper.
 Holding onto shipments to consolidate into larger LTL shipments highlights other issues.
-One is storage, does the shipper have floor space to store the goods until the LTL freight can be consolidated?
+Delay of transit s one issue, storage and floor space is yet another issue.
 Storing goods also decreases cash flow as goods that are not shipped cannot be invoiced.
 So understanding if LTL freight consolidation is right for you is multifaceted and specific to every shipper.

 The Benefits of Negotiated Discounts